Leaf-Agriculture/docs/docs/301-operations-guide.md

 An `id` for the credentials you just created will be returned.
 This `id` will be automatically transferred to the value of `cfv_credentials_id` to be used in the next step.

+### Leaf User

+#### Create Leaf User
+Now we have to attach credentials to a Leaf User.
+To do so, we can create a Leaf user and attach our John Deere and/or Climate Field View credentials via the credentials id.
+We can also attach credentials from other companies to this same user to query all available data by Grower/Farm/Field regardless of brand.

+Update (optional) fields "address", "email", "name" and "phone" with your user's information.

+We have automatically included our `jd_credentials_id` to this call and attached it to this user.

+Hit "Send"

+Along with other information returned, there is an "id".
+This "id" is the `leaf_user_id` that will be used in the next (final) Step to query and access files.

+#### Update Leaf User
+To update a Leaf User, let's say to add another provider credentials or change the user's address, we can use this PUT request.
+Since this method overwrites, remember to send all the user's information along with the information you want to add or update.
+For example, if you want to add John Deere credentials to a user that already has ClimateFieldView credentials, remember to specify both credentials ids.

+#### Get specific Leaf User
+Get specific Leaf User With this endpoint you can query all information on a specific Leaf User, such as their address, email, credentials, etc. To do so, update the value of the environment variable `leaf_user_id` to the Leaf User id you want to query.

+#### Gel all Leaf Users
+Get all Leaf Users With this endpoint you can query all information on all your Leaf Users, such as their address, email, credentials, etc. Just hit 'send'.

 [quickstart]: https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection
 [johndeere]: https://medium.com/leaf-agriculture/how-to-use-leafs-api-to-retrieve-machinery-data-from-john-deere-fb1ba331d089